BackupTheBerlios/hjb-svn/trunk/docs/rst/codec.rst

 any system that interacts with it needs to handle the data in manner that preserves this type information.

-Actually, many JMS API methods actually depend on Java's small set of native types, rather than more complex object types, so the task or preserving type information does not require the need of complex deserialization or marshalling protocol.
+Actually, many JMS API methods depend on Java's small set of native types, rather than more sophisticated Java object types, so the task or preserving type information does not require the need of a complex object serialization or marshalling protocol.

-The simplest way to preserve the Java type information in HTTP's text messages is to provide a textual mapping for each type in the set of native types present in the JMS API.
-This approach allows all typed data in the JMS API to be encoded as strings in the HTTP requests and responses handled by HJB.
+The simplest way to preserve the Java type information in HTTP's request and response messages is to provide a textual mapping for each type in the set of native types present in the JMS API.
+This allows all typed data in the JMS API to be transmitted as text in the HTTP requests and responses.

 Mapped Types
 ------------